C. R. Grimmer

 The print edition features a visual art series by Colleen Burner, which is titled: "Hewn Fruit."

 The audio edition is a collaboration with Digital Sound Artist Judy Twedt.
-It features digital soundscapes accompanying poetry readings, as well as guest voices by Abi Pollokoff, Katelyn Oppegard, Woogee Bae.
-Audio Edition available 02/29/2020.
+It features digital soundscapes accompanying poetry readings and guest voices by Abi Pollokoff, Katelyn Oppegard, Woogee Bae.

 About the Poems: